Why Temperature Controlled Medication Storage is Essential

-Biologic Medications and Specialty Pharmaceuticals
+An Overview of Biologic Medications and Specialty Pharmaceuticals

 To achieve better patient outcomes from complex diseases, manufacturers are producing a wide array of biologic pharmaceuticals, or specialty medications, that treat everything from autoimmunity, dermatitis and hemophilia, to cancer, multiple sclerosis and diabetes.

 Unlike traditional small-molecule drugs that are chemically synthesized, biologics are large-molecule products manufactured via more structurally complex biotechnology processes.
 Because of their components and structure, biologics are extremely sensitive to heat and cold temperatures outside of the acceptable range established by manufacturers.
 A range of these medicines need to be refrigerated, including insulins, antibiotic liquids, injections, eye drops and some creams.
 These medicines must be stored between 2ºC and 8ºC.

 Pharmaceutical manufacturers, logistics service providers, specialty distributors all the way to specialty pharmacies play a critical role in ensuring proper temperature management of these drugs.
-In fact, specialty pharmacy manufacturers are required to follow EU GDP and U.S. FDA regulatory guidance for the handling, storage, and distribution of temperature sensitive biologic medicines, which may require additional special handling due to the sensitive nature and potentially time critical supply chain.
+In fact, specialty pharmacy manufacturers are required to follow EU GDP and U.S. FDA regulatory guidance for the handling, storage, and distribution of temperature-sensitive biologic medicines, which may require additional special handling due to the sensitive nature and potentially time-critical supply chain.

 Proper temperature control and monitoring are imperative